Arizona College of Nursing

 Get Started

-A Texas nursing school for the entire Dallas region including Highland Park, University Park, Irving, Balch Springs, and Duncanville.
+Our nursing school’s Texas campus serves the entire Dallas region including Highland Park, University Park, Irving, Balch Springs, and Duncanville.

 Additional hours available upon request.